Transaction in Own Shares and Total Voting Rights and Capital

 TRANSACTION IN OWN SHARES AND TOTAL VOTING RIGHTS AND CAPITAL

-Albion Development VCT PLC (the “Company”) announces that it purchased 479,912 ordinary shares at 85.60 pence per share on 29 September 2021.
-The shares purchased represent 0.47% of the total number of voting rights in the Company before the transaction.
+Albion Technology & General VCT PLC (the “Company”) announces that it purchased 490,916 ordinary shares at 74.26 pence per share on 29 September 2021.
+The shares purchased represent 0.37% of the total number of voting rights in the Company before the transaction.
 These shares will be held in treasury.

 Following this transaction, and in conformity with the provisions of DTR 5.6, we would like to notify the market of the following: